Women in the workforce: Access to education and training

 A number of occupations became "professionalized" through the 19th and 20th centuries, gaining regulatory bodies, and passing laws or regulations requiring particular higher educational requirements.
 As women's access to higher education was often limited, this effectively restricted women's participation in these professionalizing occupations.
 For instance, women were completely forbidden access to Cambridge University until 1868, and were encumbered with a variety of restrictions until 1987 when the university adopted an equal opportunity policy.
 Numerous other institutions in the United States and Western Europe began opening their doors to women over the same period of time, but access to higher education remains a significant barrier to women's full participation in the workforce in developing countries.
 Even where access to higher education is formally available, women's access to the full range of occupational choices is significantly limited where access to primary education is limited through social custom.

 In low- and middle-income countries, vocational and business training program interventions are carried out with the aim of increasing employment, self-employment and income.
 A systematic review on vocational and business training for women in these regions summarized the evidence from thirty-five studies regarding the impacts of such training programs.
 The authors found that these types of programs have small positive effects on employment and income with variability across studies.
 They found that the effects of training may increase with a stronger gender focus of the program.

 According to FAO, in Africa, without adequate training and education in business, entrepreneurial skills, and awareness of trade issues and regulations and fluency in languages of trading partners, women will struggle to gain access to formalized economies and larger scale businesses.
-Low literacy levels is often what keeps women limited to informal economic activity.
+Low literacy levels often limit women to informal economic activity.